utdata/rwdir/docs/03-import.md

 ## Turn in your project

 Congratulations!
 You have created a new project in R and imported data.
-That is a feat in itself, so we will turn in this in.
+That is a feat of skill worth celbrating, so we will turn in this in as an assignment.

 - Save your `.Rmd` file.
 - Use the **Preview/Knit** button to Knit your report to HTML.
 Look your report over and make sure you like it.
 - If you need to, edit your `.Rmd` file, save, reKnit.
 - When you are ready, go under the **File** menu to **Close project**.
-- Go into your computers finder and locate your `firstnanme-wells` project.
+- Go into your computer's finder and locate your `firstnanme-wells` project.
-- Create a `.zip` file of the folder
+- Create a `.zip` file of the folder.
-- Upload it to the Assignment in Canvas.
+- Upload it to the proper assignment in Canvas.

 ## Resources